Ryan G. Lancaster

 Welcome to HST 202!
 This is the second learning module looking at the United States at the end of the 19th century.
 The 1890s were a time of significant change and transformation in the United States, marked by rapid industrialization, urbanization, and social and cultural change.
 The period was also marked by political and economic conflict as various groups struggled for power and influence.
 The 1890s saw significant artistic and intellectual developments, including the emergence of modernism in literature and the arts.
 Studying American history in the 1890s can provide valuable context and perspective on contemporary issues and challenges and help us understand the forces that have shaped our society over time.

 There is a common myth that lingers within the historical community.
 Every year I ask my students whether they enjoy history or not.
-Generally, I get a good mixed of enjoyment juxtaposed with physical anguish.
+Generally, I get a good mix of enjoyment juxtaposed with physical anguish.
 If I press further and see WHY they hate studying history, the overwhelming answer is that history never changes.
 It’s boring.
-Well, I am here to put that baby to bed with rule number two of history: History is always changing.
+I am here to put that baby to bed with rule number two of history: History is constantly changing.
 If we were to receive all our information from a textbook written 30 years ago, then yes, history doesn’t change.
-But as we discover more artifacts buried in mountain side, or we invite more perspectives to the table (much like the 1619 Project), history becomes a tad more elastic.
+But as we discover more artifacts buried in the mountains or invite more perspectives to the table (much like the 1619 Project), the account becomes more elastic.

 History is always changing because new information and perspectives are constantly being discovered and added to our understanding of the past.
 Our knowledge of history can change as we learn more about the past through discovering new sources and reinterpreting existing ones.
 Several factors contribute to the changing nature of history.
 One is the availability of new sources.
 As historians uncover new primary sources, such as documents, artifacts, and other materials, they can add further information and perspectives to our understanding of the past.
 This can sometimes lead to a reinterpretation of previously accepted historical narratives.
 For example, recent research has revealed that the ancient Maya civilization was much more sophisticated and technologically advanced than previously thought.

 Another factor contributing to the changing nature of history is the shifting nature of historical interpretation.
 As historians bring new perspectives and theoretical frameworks to the study of the past, they may reinterpret existing sources in new ways, leading to new understandings of historical events and trends.
-For example, recent evidence has revealed the extent of Soviet involvement in the WWII and the role that Stalin played in shaping the outcome of the conflict.
-Finally, the changing nature of history can also be influenced by shifts in societal values and priorities.
-As society changes, so too do the questions that historians ask of the past and how they interpret and understand it.
+For example, recent evidence has revealed the extent of Soviet involvement in WWII and the role that Stalin played in shaping the outcome of the conflict.
+Finally, the changing nature of history can also be influenced by societal values and priorities shifts.
+As society changes, so do the questions that historians ask about the past and how they interpret and understand it.
 For example, recent research has revealed the significant role that African Americans and women played in the American Revolution, challenging the traditional narrative of the revolution as a primarily white, male-led event.

 Overall, the changing nature of history is a testament to the ongoing process of historical inquiry and the human desire to understand the past better.